shane3102/inbox-outbox/inbox-outbox-quarkus/README.md

     <summary>Quarkus bean configuration</summary>

-It is recommended to implement interfaces `LoadMessages`, `SaveMessage` and `DeleteMessage` default implementations are working based on in-memory repository
+It is recommended to implement interfaces `LoadMessages`, `SaveMessage` and `DeleteMessage` default implementations are based on in-memory repository

 </details>